 Look at it this way: Alpo has the nutritional qualities of a Big Mac.
 Beneful and Iams are similar to El Pollo Loco.
 Costco brand food is on par with a healthy meal at Applebee’s, and premium-quality foods are comparable to Whole Foods.
 Nutrish lies somewhere between Iams and Costco, perhaps a Souplantation salad bar or a nice bowl of noodles and vegetables?

-Another thing I love about Nutrish is that Rachael Ray donates a portion of sales to four animal rescue organizations: BADRAP (the best rescue in the WORLD), the North Shore Animal League, the ASPCA and America’s Vet Dogs, a nonprofit that trains service dogs for military veterans.
+Another thing I like about Nutrish is that Rachael Ray donates a portion of sales to four animal rescue organizations: BADRAP (the best rescue in the world), the North Shore Animal League, the ASPCA and America’s Vet Dogs, a nonprofit that trains service dogs for military veterans.

 UPDATE: In the past few years since this post was published, a number of readers have chimed in with their own reviews.
 Quite a few pet owners claim Nutrish has made their dogs very ill.
 You can read their comments below.
 If you have had personal experience with this food, we’d love to hear your thoughts as well, good or bad.